yevhen-o/tstemplate1224/README.md

 - [x] ~~HOC withWrapperSize~~ deprecated: to complicated to use, hook is more straight forward
 - [x] Table
 - [x] FormFields basic
-- [ ] FormFields advanced, normalize all Types
 - [x] DropDown hm implementation much harder that with css only, work correctly when anchor shifted with translate, but instead buggy on scroll
 - [x] DropDown with just css simple implementation, work great, but don't set dropdown correctly when anchor is shifted with translate, and not the best browser support yet
 - [x] MultiSelect // Should work yet on style improvement and types improvements